gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/README.md

 Here is a list of [Openbuilds stores](/doc/openbuilds_stores_list.md).
 Note that few stores are selling a pre-cut V-Slots.

+## Current status

+No build as been tried yet but parts have been tested individually.
+Everything is ready except assembly instructions.
+I do not have the privilege to own a MK3, if someone would like to try the adventure that would be awesome!

 ## Images

 ![Prusa i3 Bear Full Upgrade MK3 Left](img/3d_rendering/home_left.jpg)